MichaelKoach/Predicting-GME-Stock-Prices-Using-WSB-Data/README.md

 ## Research Question

-Do modern transformer-based sentiment models outperform the rule-based VADER approach for predicting the daily direction of GME's stock price during the Jan to Mar 2021 short squeeze using sentiment extracted from r/wallstreetbets?
+Do modern transformer-based sentiment models outperform the rule-based VADER approach for predicting the daily direction of GME's stock price using sentiment extracted from r/wallstreetbets?

 ---